-Indigenous and Northern Affairs Canada (INAC) funds five social programs.
+Indigenous and Northern Affairs Canada (INAC) funds four social programs.
 It aims to assist First Nation individuals and communities to become more self-sufficient; protect individuals and families at risk of violence; provide prevention supports that allow individuals and families to better care for their children; and support greater participation in the labour market.

 This program activity assists First Nations men, women and children in achieving greater independence and self-sufficiency in First Nations communities across Canada.
 It does so by flowing funds to First Nations, provincial representatives and others who provide on-reserve residents and Yukon First Nations with individual and family services that are developed and implemented in collaboration with partners.